top of page

 Lastly, producers should implement proper Salmonella vaccinations.
 Although vaccination programs cannot eliminate Salmonella from a flock entirely, they can help mitigate its impact by reducing clinical signs of infection and shedding levels among infected birds.

-One option is using essential oils which have been shown to have antimicrobial properties against certain strains of Salmonella and be effective at reducing bacterial load when ingested through water or feed.
+One option is using essential oils, which have been shown to have antimicrobial properties against certain strains of Salmonella and be effective at reducing bacterial load when ingested through water or feed.

 Another option is adding probiotic and prebiotic supplements to feed rations which can help support overall gut health by promoting beneficial bacteria populations to help crowd out potentially harmful pathogens before they become established within a flock.

-MOS helps reduce pathogen load, specifically Salmonella and E. coli, by acting as a receptor in the gut to attract and bind pathogens.
+Yeast and mannan-oligosaccharides (MOS) are another way to reduce pathogen load, specifically Salmonella and E. coli, by acting as a receptor in the gut to attract and bind pathogens.
 Beta glucans help promote healthy immune function with further binding properties, reducing adhesion of Salmonella and E. coli to the digestive tract before they can cause harm.

-By implementing naturally feed additives and using the management tips listed above, commercial poultry producers can help ensure the health of their flocks while also protecting consumers who purchase their products from potential harm caused by Salmonella contamination.
+By implementing natural feed additives and using the management tips listed above, commercial poultry producers can help ensure the health of their flocks while also protecting consumers who purchase their products from potential harm caused by Salmonella contamination.

-To learn more about how IntegraMOS and Regano can help naturally manage Salmonella in your flock, contact Ralco’s poultry nutritionist Dr. Tim Broderick at 1-800-533-5306 or email us at info@ralcoagriculture.com.
+To learn more about IntegraMOS and Regano, contact Ralco at 1-800-533-5306 or email us at info@ralcoagriculture.com.

 References: